Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="bonus-parameterize">19 - Bonus: Parameterize the I Stat calculation so that it can be computed for both Product Rating and Product Price.
 Update the dashboard with this new functionality</h2>

-Can you update the I stat calculation to let the end user toggle between Product Rating and Product Price to recompute the I stat?
+<p>Can you update the I stat calculation to let the end user toggle between Product Rating and Product Price to recompute the I stat?
 If so, add that option to the dashboard and explore new insights.
-What did you find?
+What did you find?</p>

 </br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/I0Y2mcrhr3U?rel=0&si=yU1NJSX4hUhciw97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Congrats on making it to the end!
+<p>Congrats on making it to the end! </p>

 </div>